namiszh/yahoo-fantasy-toolkit/README.md

-#Yahoo Fantasy Basketball Toolkits
+# Yahoo Fantasy Basketball Toolkits

-This project contains a toolkits for playing with yahoo fantasy basketball.
+This project contains a toolkit for playing with yahoo fantasy basketball.

 I have been a heavy gamer of yahoo fantasy basketball since 2007.
 There are also many tools about (Yahoo/Espn) fantasy basketball on GitHub.
 Now I'm going to develop my own tools taking the opportunity of learning python and web programing.